christianalfoni/christianalfoni.github.io/_posts/2014-09-25-using-flux-with-angular.md

 };
 {% endhighlight %}

-This **updateStats** method gets called when an "addTodo"-action has been handled and the store saves the todos.
+This **updateStats** method gets called whenever a todo is added, removed or a todo has changed its completed state.

 #### Actions are awesome
 Lets imagine that we wanted to implement WebSockets and update our list with new todos as they were added by other users.
 We could reuse our action "addTodo".
 This is a websocket jibberish example, but the point here is the reuse of the action: